 There are several choices of stores that should be available in your living areas.
-In Japan, Daiso, Seria, CanDo, and Lawson100 are the most favored 100 yen shops.
+In Japan, Daiso, Seria, CanDo, and Lawson100 are a few of the most favored 100 yen shops.

 Notably, all items in 100 yen shops are 100 yen.
 Shops like Seria occasionally have a higher price range, but they are always stickered, so it’s easy to notice!

 It’s important to remember, the high cost of living in Japan is an open secret.
 For a meal at an average restaurant, you can spend up to 2,000 yen!
 For a student, spending immense amounts of money on food would not be a great life choice.